Islam in Wales: Early and industrial history

+The influence of Islam on material Welsh culture is apparent by the mid-nineteenth century, with artworks such as the stained glass windows at churches across Anglesey.
+The ancient Christian churches were renovated by Henry Stanley, 3rd Baron Stanley of Alderley, who had converted to Islam in 1859.
+As such, the churches of Llanbadrig, St Peters in Newborough, St Peters in Llanbedrgoch, St Marys in Bodewryd, St Peirios near Rhosgoch all feature Islamic geometric patterns.
+In the late nineteenth century Welsh language translations of the Quran were carried out by Welsh radical authors such as Joseph Harry and John Tywi Jones.
+A Welsh Quran was first published at Aberdare, and was again published in its entirety in two national newspapers.
+Firstly in Y Gwladgarwr from April to June 1879, and again in the politically radical newspaper, Tarian y Gweighirt from February to March 1882.

+The ruins of Valle Crucis Abbey in Denbighshire, a medieval Quran was discovered here, sealed into the walls of the Abbey.
+Now lost, the Quran may be the earliest material evidence of Islam in Wales.

+Welsh converts to Islam include Khadija Amelia Buksh (born Amelia Davies) who converted before marrying her Indian Muslim husband in 1891.
+Khadija died suddenly just two years later but was buried in accordance with Islamic traditions and under her Muslim name, alongside her family in Bethlehem Chapel in Pwll-Trap, St Clears, Carmarthenshire, in what is often considered to be the first Islamic burial in Wales.

-Records of contact between Wales and the Muslim world dates back to the early 12th Century.
-Wales has been home to a Muslim population since at least the mid 1800s when Muslim workers, especially Somali and Yemeni seafarers settled in the new Welsh ports, most notably in the Butetown area of Cardiff.
+Wales has been home to a sizeable Muslim population since at least the mid-nineteenth century when Muslim workers, especially Somali and Yemeni seafarers settled in the new Welsh ports, such as Swansea, Mostyn and most notably the Butetown area of Cardiff.
 The first purpose built mosque in Wales, the Peel Street Mosque was completed in 1947 in Cardiff.
 The original structure was a traditional domed structure with minarets, but was redeveloped in 1988 as a brick building.

 In the 21st century

 Three Mosques converted from former Welsh dissenter chapels.
-Bilal Mosque, Cardiff, Shah Jalal Mosque in Canton, Cardiff and Swansea Mosque.
+Bilal Mosque, Cardiff, Shah Jalal Mosque in Cathays, Cardiff and Swansea Mosque.

 New Muslim Network Wales was established in the later part of 2001 to provide support and advice to converts to Islam and their non-Muslim family.
 The group also provides advice to mosques and other Islamic organisations on dawah work and community relations.

 In 2003, the Muslim Council of Wales was established with affiliates across Wales to represent the Muslim community in the public sphere.

 In 2006, the first scout group for Muslims was launched in Cardiff with over 100 members.

 The first university in the UK to be awarded by FOSIS (Federation of Students Islamic Societies, UK & Éire) for the best mosque facility on campus was a Welsh University – Swansea, which received the accolade in 2007.

 In 2008, plans were announced to build an Islamic Centre in Carmarthen.
 A college for training Muslim clerics has been established in Llanybydder in Carmarthenshire.